Duet3D/wiki-content/User_manual/RepRapFirmware/Events.md

 Prior to RRF 3.4, conditions that now trigger an event on a mainboard were handled in a range of ways, depending on the issue. similar conditions on CAN-FD connected expansion boards did not cause the same handling to be invoked.
 The event system is designed to unify the handling of these (often erroneous) conditions across Duet 2 and Duet3 mainboards, and CAN-FD expansion boards.

+*Note that the event system is still under development.*

+*In the case of a heater fault the heater is turned off before the event is raised, **so a faulty heater is aways turned off***

-*Note that the event system is still under development,  Currently, RRF does not attempt to turn off power to the whole machine if the user does not respond to the heater fault.
-We plan to reinstate this or a similar function in release 3.4.0RC1.*
+*Currently, RRF does not attempt to turn off power to the whole machine in the case of machines with firmware controlled power supplies if the user does not respond to the heater fault.
+We plan to reinstate this or a similar function in release 3.5*

 # Events